pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 <button onClick={this.handleEdit}> {this.state.editable ?
 'Submit' : 'Edit' } </button>
 ```

 There’s something missing in the input fields.
-We’ll reference them in the component methods just as we did in `<NewSkill />`; there has to be a `ref` attribute in the input fields.
+We’ll reference them in the component methods just as we did in `<NewItem />`; there has to be a `ref` attribute in the input fields.
 Let’s add this attribute to the input fields and reference them in the `handleEdit()` method.

 ```javascript
 // app/assets/javascripts/components/_item.js.jsx